Kaubbila/Arduino-Ruletti/README.md

 ------IN ENGLISH-----

 # Arduino Roulette
-OAMK, Information and communication technology <br />
+OAMK, Engineering, Information technology <br />
-Project work done by first-year students
+School project work done by first-year students

 Roulette works with five 74HC595 shift registers. <br />
 Roulette starts spinning by pressing a button or by swinging your hand in front of the ultrasound sensor. <br />